-4.2 REFINEMENTS TO THE ROYALTY RATE FOR OIL AND GAS COMPANIES
+4.1 REFINEMENTS TO THE ROYALTY RATE FOR OIL AND GAS COMPANIES

-[Applicable provisions: Sections 3 and 4 of the Mineral and Petroleum Resources Royalty Act, No. 28 of 2008 ("the MPRRA") and section 19 of the Mineral and Petroleum Resources Royalty (Administration) Act, No. 29 of 2008]
+[Applicable provisions: Sections 3 and 4 of the Mineral and Petroleum Resources Royalty Act, No. 28 of 2008 ("the MPRRA")]

 In terms of Government's current mineral and petroleum resource development policy, a royalty will be levied on extractors to compensate government for the extraction of non-renewable mineral and petroleum resources within the Republic.
-Existing legislation further distinguishes the determination of a royalty between refined (e.g., platinum group metals or oil and gas) and unrefined mineral resources (aggregates or coal).
+Existing legislation further distinguishes the determination of a royalty between refined (e.g., platinum group metals or oil and gas) and unrefined mineral resources (e.g. aggregates or coal).

 For oil and gas companies, the applicable refined royalty rate has been based on a formula contained in section 4(1) of the MPRRA.
 The existing variable royalty rate adjusts based on the oil and gas company's profitability, which is measured by dividing earnings before interest and taxes (EBIT) by gross sales.
 The rate applied to the royalty base (gross sales) ranges from a minimum of 0.5 per cent to a maximum of 5 per cent in the case of oil and gas companies.
+II.
+Reasons for change